motionforge/Blender-Render-Layers-and-Passes-Compositing-Template/README.md

 # How To Use the Blender File Template

+- Simply click on the code button to download and then unzip the file.
+Where you will find a blender file that you can save, and use for your renders.

-This template is set up only for exporting out your renders into a folder so they can be used with a different program such as Nuke, After Effects or DaVinci Resolve.
+This template is set up only for exporting out your renders into a folder so they can be used with a different program such as Davinci Resolve, Nuke, Affinity Paint or After Effects.

 This is not set up for editing the layers internally in Blender.